casser/typescript-cyclic-references-problem/README.md

 ```

 which can be adjusted after module execution, but I think this is just a hack, and the right way will be finnaly define
-specification about *Loading, Declaration, Annotation, Decoration and Execution* phases of runtime which will support cyclic references.
+specification about *Loading > Declaration > Annotation > Decoration and Execution* phases of runtime which will support cyclic references.

+Any thoughts ?

 PS: AND AGAIN THANKS FOR `TYPESCRIPT` :)